Electron Engine ™

 Click here for more info about this

 Purpose:The amplifier already has a standard RCA input, which is mounted nicely, and it can be used together with the (new attached) XLR input.
-After this, alsp the RCA input will be balanced.
+After this, also the RCA input will be balanced.

-2. Sometimes (or often...) a floating ground connector was already used, but the outside ring was grounded with a small piece of wire.
+2. Sometimes a floating ground RCA connector was already used, but the outside ring was grounded with a small piece of wire.
 This makes it easier.
-Just discconnect everything from this connector, and the connector can stay in.
+Just disconnect everything from this connector.
+Check with an ohms meter, if the outside ring is indeed floating.
+If yes, this is what we need.
+If no, you need to replace the connector with a floating ground connector.

 Position of the board inside the amplifier